Discover IrelandBook this package

-|Day 6: Medieval Banquet at Bunratty Castle||+$79|
+|Medieval Banquet at Bunratty Castle||+$60|

 Coming from somewhere else?
-Before you book, ask us about availability and prices for flights from other cities.
-Additional charges for flights from other cities are due within 24 hours of your booking.
+Ask us about availability and prices for flights from other cities.
+Additional charges for flights from other cities may be due within 24 – 24 hours of your reservation.

 Note: NYC departures will be from either JFK or EWR based upon availability when you make your reservation.
 Your flight itinerary showing which airport that you are departing from will be emailed to you in 24-48 hours.

-Day 4: Ireland's Midlands, Blarney Castle & Kerry.
-Today, you will board your touring coach, depart Ireland's capitol and travel to County Kerry.
+Full Day Itinerary: Today, you will board your touring coach, depart Ireland's capitol and travel to County Kerry.
 En route, stop in the town of Blarney for a visit to Blarney Castle.
 Dating from 1446, the castle is a tower house built on solid limestone.
 At the top of the Tower you will find the legendary Stone of Eloquence (Blarney Stone).
 Kiss it and you will never again be lost for words.

 Enjoy some time for shopping at Blarney Woolen Mills.
 The existence of the Woolen Mills during the famine shielded Blarney from the worst effects of the great famine, due to its employment of local workers.
 The success story at the mills continued until a disastrous fire in 1869.
 By August 1871, the mill was once again operational with a labor force of over 200 and in 1976 Chris Kelleher, himself a mill worker, bought the old mill property.
 Within a short period of time Chris and his family transformed the mill into what is perhaps the largest quality craft shop in Ireland.

-Continue through Ireland’s Midlands to your hotel in the Kerry region.
-This evening enjoy dinner with your travel companions at the hotel’s restaurant.
-Accommodations: Travel Inn Killarney or similar.
-Breakfast & dinner provided.
+Continue through Ireland's Midlands to your hotel in the Kerry region.

-Day 5: Ring of Kerry.
-Today you can enjoy a superb tour of the Iveragh Peninsula, which will give you the opportunity to discover the Ring of Kerry, taking in the spectacular scenery; mountains, peat bogs, lakes and magnificent views of the Atlantic Ocean.
+Full Day Itinerary: Today you can enjoy a superb tour of the Iveragh Peninsula, which will give you the opportunity to discover the Ring of Kerry, taking in the spectacular scenery: mountains, peat bogs, lakes and magnificent views of the Atlantic Ocean.
 Leaving Killarney, pass through Killorglin, famous for its Puck Fair and Glenbeigh, where the cliff road affords panoramic views of the Dingle Peninsula and Dingle Bay.
 Passing through the peat bogs, arrive at the sea town of Waterville.
 Continue to Sneem Village, famous because of its brightly colored houses.
-The road continues through the mountains to Molls Gap and Ladies View with superb views of the famous Lakes of Killarney.
+The road continues through the mountains to Moll's Gap and Ladies View with superb views of the famous Lakes of Killarney.

 Next, enjoy a ride through Killarney National Park by pony and trap, also known as a jaunting car, to discover areas of the park that you might not otherwise visit by foot.
 Relax aboard the jaunting car as your jarvey (driver) takes you through the magnificent scenery of Ireland's first National Park.

 This evening enjoy dinner on your own in one of the many restaurants or pubs in Killarney town.
-Breakfast provided.

 Later enjoy a tour of the Burren Region, a strange and unique region in Europe.
-"Burren" means "large stones”: in fact its name describes this impressive scenery perfectly well.
+"Burren" means "large stones", an apt description for this impressive scenery.
 Often described as lunar, the Burren is a high plateau of porous limestone situated in Northern Clare, between Ballyvaughan and Kilfenora.
 No trees grow here and no soil covers the stone, but the Burren is not deserted, as different types of flowers grow from the cracks all year round.
 The Burren Region is also historically rich, with many castles and monastic ruins.

-Galway Cathedral is one of the largest and most impressive buildings in Galway City.
-Built between 1958 and 1965, it stands on the site of the old city jail.
-The architecture of the Cathedral draws on many influences.
-The dome and pillars reflect a Renaissance style.
-Other features, including the rose windows and mosaics, echo the broad tradition of Christian art.
-The Cathedral dome, at a height of 145 feet, is a prominent landmark on the city skyline.
+Upon arrival enjoy an orientation tour of the city.
+Start at the Galway Cathedral, built between 1958 and 1965 on the site of the old city jail.
+One of the largest and most impressive buildings in the city, its architecture draws on many influences.
+The dome and pillars reflect a Renaissance style, and other features, including the rose windows and mosaics, echo the broad tradition of Christian art.
+The cathedral dome, at a height of 145 feet, is a prominent landmark on the city skyline.
 The exterior design may not be to everybody's taste, while the interior, with its high curved arches and central dome, has a simple but solid elegance.

 Later, embark the Corrib Princess and cruise the majestic River Corrib.
 The journey offers wonderful views of the historic monuments and scenery, which make this one of the most spectacular waterways in Ireland.
 While you cruise along, enjoy an Irish coffee demonstration sampling this classic beverage and freshly made scones.